SEO landing pages are literally money pages.

 Here’s a good example from Socialbakers:

-Socialbakers may be accidentally allowing this page to show in search results since the title tag isn’t optimized for SEO, nor is the page long in content.
-But it’s bringing in some organic traffic and they’re also sending AdWords traffic to the page.
+Socialbakers may be accidentally allowing this page to show in search results since the title tag isn’t optimized for SEO, and the page isn’t long in content.
+But it’s bringing in some organic traffic, and they’re also sending AdWords traffic to the page.

 Example SEO Landing Pages